Joshlo/LazySetup/Token/LazySetup.Token/Readme.md

 #### Claims

-When defining claims, just create a class where all the properies that are not null, will be converted to claims
+When defining claims, just create a class that inheriets from **TokenClaims**, where all the properies that are not null, will be converted to claims

 ```
 public class MyClaims : TokenClaims